Builder68/OpenEarlyMacsRAMexpansion/README.md

  ## SUMMARY

-This upgrade provides up to 4MB using more recently RAM ICs of higher density (256Kb x 16 bit).
+This upgrade provides up to 4MB using more recent RAM ICs of higher density (256Kb x 16 bit).

 It has been tested so far on a Macintosh 512K with Mac Plus/512Ke ROMs, and also with the *ROM-INATOR* board installed concurrently.